nikeshnaik/ksqlDB_stream_analytics/README.md

 - AWS Lambda local storage has 10gb limit, create lambda function with terraform, add a python script to iterate every 5 seconds to act as a object storage emitting events.
 - Use Terraform to create infra for above OLTP system.

-#### Event Streaming - Kafka
+#### Event Broker - Kafka

 - Setup Kafka on Docker localhost, which will ingest all producers of OLTP.
-- Todo
+- Events will available in topics

 #### Stream Processing

-- Once data is available in Kafka topics, all consumer must process the stream.
+- Once data is available in Kafka topics, either use a consumer to process the events and dump to another topic or use KSQL for stream processing.
-- For v1, a simple Python Script should do the work.
+- For v1, a simple Python Script and KSQL.

 #### Data Warehouse and Analytics

-- Use DuckDb to store processed streams
+- A kafka consumer will dump data into DuckDb to store processed streams
 - Apache Superset connect to warehouse and perform analyses on data.

 ## Data